PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

-    2. In case of receiving the notification about the Data Breach from the Data Processor or other Third Parties that have access to the Personal Data, CEO of Playform shall, in accordance with this Section:
+    2. In case of receiving the notification about the Data Breach from the Data Processor or other Third Parties that have access to the Personal Data, CEO of PlayForm shall, in accordance with this Section:

         -   form the Response Team;